 Bill Craig WebFX President

 HomeAdvisor offers access to a sizeable audience of more than 30 million users.
 This paid lead generation website for contractors requires an annual subscription, as well as payment for every lead generated.
 Cost per lead on HomeAdvisor ranges from $15 to $60 per lead.

 Facebook Business gives free and direct access to one of the world’s largest social media networks.
 Via Facebook Business, you can create a profile, post content, and advertise.
-Facebook offers some of the most advanced ad targeting options, making it a useful platform for generating leads for contractors.
+Facebook offers some of the most advanced ad targeting options of contractor lead sites, making it a useful platform for generating leads for contractors.

 Porch provides a lead generation platform for contractors specializing in home services.
 Unlike other lead generation companies for contractors, your business can pick-and-choose your leads versus paying for every lead that contacts your business, like with HomeAdvisor.

 BuildZoom operates as another top lead generation company for contractors.
-With BuildZoom, you only pay for a lead (via a referral fee) when hired by that lead.
+With BuildZoom, you only pay for a lead (via a referral fee) when hired by that lead, which means you can technically generate contractor leads for free with BuildZoom.
 This lead generation website also aims to act as a mediator between you and leads.